paiabhishekpai/Taskit---ToDo-list/README.md

 This is a to-do list application to manage your daily tasks.

-It has been built using React.js and Tailwind CSS.
+It has been built using React.js, React icons and Tailwind CSS.